Iliasg111/Ticksighting-backend-mvp/README.md

 Cleaner routing, built-in JSON, improved error handling.

 ### 3️⃣ Move from CSV to a real database
-Use PostgreSQL or MongoDB for scalability.
+Use MySQL or MongoDB for scalability.

 ### 4️⃣ More advanced prediction model
 Use time-series or machine learning for better forecasts.